aisra0929/Ashihara-Scoreboard/README.md

-# Alex_Karate_Kumite
+# Ashihara_Karate_Scoreboard
-This web App is made by Alexander for Ethiopian Karate federation
+This web App is made by Alexander & Israel for Ethiopian Karate federation